Annapurna Poonhill Trek during the spring season

 The next thing to do was to have a massage appointment set up.
 We were given the eleven a.m slot at the Tranquility Spa.
 Paul and I went for the deep tissue while Kay did the ninety-minute trekker’s massage.

-Day Nine: Fly back to Kathmandu and International flight.
+Day Nine: Fly back to Kathmandu on an International flight.

-We left for the airport, which is a short ten minutes drive from the Lakeside in Pokhara.
-We had learned that only the first phase of flights from Kathmandu had arrived the previous day and returned while the rest of the 4-6 stages were cancelled due to bad weather.
+We left for the airport, a ten-minute drive from the Lakeside in Pokhara.
+We had learned that only the first phase of flights from Kathmandu had arrived the previous day and returned, while the rest of the 4-6 stages were cancelled due to bad weather.

 We would have chosen to drive back, but our airline’s aircraft reached Pokhara, but it was too late to fly back to Kathmandu.
 It was stuck in Pokhara.
-By pulling some strings, we were put on that flight back to Kathmandu.
+We were put on that flight back to Kathmandu by pulling some strings.
 The weather was still bad in Pokhara, but we had the best chance of leaving Pokhara by air.
 We were kindly offered to hitch a ride back to Kathmandu by some trekkers with whom we had become friendly on the trek, other company directors I know, etc. Each time we turned down their kind offers.

-Now it was touch and go; if the domestic flight was cancelled and missed their international flight, the Thomsons had to pay more than US$2000 one way to return.
-The weather in the Pokhara valley was lifting slowly, and Kay had a deadline of 1.15 pm to finalize the alternate booking for their international flight.
+Now it was touch and go; if the domestic flight was cancelled and they missed their international flight, the Thomsons had to pay more than US$2000 one way to return.
+However, the weather in the Pokhara valley was lifting slowly, and Kay had a deadline of 1.15 pm to finalize the alternate booking for their international flight.

-Fortunately for us, we were summoned to board the aircraft, we took off for Kathmandu.
-I was expecting it to be a turbulent flight as it was quite cloudy, but I was pleasantly surprised at how smooth the flight was.
-We were delays by a few more minutes above Kathmandu before landing.
-We collected our luggage, and we boarded the van waiting for us at the International terminal.
-We said our goodbyes as we made it in the nick of time for the Thomsons to check-in for their onward flight.
+Fortunately, we were summoned to board the aircraft and took off for Kathmandu.
+I was expecting it to be a turbulent flight as it was pretty cloudy, but I was pleasantly surprised at how smooth the flight was.
+We were delayed by a few more minutes above Kathmandu before landing.
+Finally, we collected our luggage and boarded the van waiting for us at the International terminal.
+We said our goodbyes as we made it in the nick of time for the Thomsons to check in for their onward flight.

-It was a massive relief to all of us that everything went well in the end.
-But, unfortunately, we also learned that our flight to Pokhara was cancelled the next days after our flight due to bad weather.
+It was a massive relief to us that everything went well in the end.
+But unfortunately, we also learned that our flight to Pokhara was cancelled the following days after our flight due to bad weather.

-We experienced the coldest and wettest winter and spring in 2019 due to Western disturbances and Bengal’s Bay.
+Due to Western disturbances and Bengal’s Bay, we experienced the coldest and wettest winter and spring in 2019.